2i2c-org/infrastructure/docs/howto/filesystem-management/data-transfer.md

      --persist
    ```

-   - `$SERVER_IP` can be found either through the relevant Cloud provider console, or by running `kubectl --namespace $HUB_NAME get svc` if the second filestore is running `jupyterhub-home-nfs`.
+   - `$SERVER_IP` can be found either through the relevant Cloud provider console, or by running `kubectl --namespace $HUB_NAME get svc` if the second NFS is running `jupyterhub-home-nfs`.
    - The `--persist` flag will prevent the pod from terminating when you exit it, so you can leave the transfer process running.

 1. **Install some tools into the pod.**